- Qualify the lead first

 - Structure sales teams for speed

-One of the primary goals in the B2B world for a marketer is to generate new leads.
+One of the primary goals in B2B sales for a marketer is to generate new leads.
 Whether that’s through events, seminars or online, it’s one of the most important ways to grow the business.

 But if your sales team struggles to follow up on digital leads, then you’re efforts are wasted.